Invariance principles for linear processes with application to isotonic regression: Introduction and notation

-Consequently, to prove our main theorems, we give in Section \ref{sectMom} two preliminary results for linear statistics of type (\ref{deflinstat}): first a moment inequality given in Proposition \ref{exp2}, and next a martingale approximation result given in Proposition \ref{exp3}, which enables to go back to the standard case where the $\xi _{i}$'s are martingale differences.
+Consequently, to prove our main theorems, in Section \ref{sectMom}, we give two preliminary results for linear statistics of type (\ref {deflinstat}): first, a moment inequality given in Proposition \ref{exp2} and, next, a martingale approximation result given in Proposition \ref{exp3}, which enables us to go back to the standard case where the $\xi_{i}$'s are martingale differences.
 Both results are given in terms of Orlicz norms.

-Our results provide, besides the invariance principles, estimates of the maximum of partial sums that make them appealing to study statistics involving linear processes.
-In Section \ref{sectISO} we apply our results to the so-called isotonic regression problem
+Our results provide, besides the invariance principles, estimates of the maximums of partial sums that make them appealing to the study of statistics involving linear processes.
+In Section \ref{sectISO}, we apply our results to the so-called isotonic regression problem

-where $\phi $ is non decreasing, and the error $X_{k}$ is a linear process.
-We follow the general scheme given in Anevski and H\"{o}ssjer (2006), who showed that in the context of dependent errors, the main tools to obtain the asymptotic distribution of the isotonic estimator $\hat{\phi}$ are the convergence in $D([0,1])$ of the partial sum process defined in (\ref {partial sum proc}), and a suitable maximal inequality.
-As in Anevski and H \"{o}ssjer (2006), the rate of convergence of $\hat{\phi}$ is determined by the asymptotic behavior of the normalizing sequence $v_{n}^{2}=\sum_{j\in { \mathbf{Z}}}c_{n,j}^{2}$, and the limiting distribution depends on the limiting process $W_{H}$.
+where $\phi$ is non-decreasing and the error $X_{k}$ is a linear process.
+We follow the general scheme given in \cite{AnevskiHossjer2006}, who showed that in the context of dependent errors, the main tools to obtain the asymptotic distribution of the isotonic estimator $\hat{\phi}$ are the convergence in $D([0,1])$ of the partial sum process defined in (\ref{partialsumproc}) and a suitable maximal inequality for the rescaled stochastic term (see their condition (14)).
+Zhao and Woodroofe \cite{ZhaoWoodroofe2009} shed light on the fact that, in addition to the weak invariance principle, it is, in fact, enough to prove a suitable maximal inequality directly on the partial sums of the error process.
+As in \cite{AnevskiHossjer2006}, the rate of convergence of $\hat{\phi}$ is determined by the asymptotic behavior of the normalizing sequence $v_{n}^{2}=\sum _{j\in{ \mathbf{Z}}}c_{n,j}^{2}$ and the limiting distribution depends on the limiting process $W_{H}$.